Herpes and Self-Esteem

 Facing Fears of Rejection

 I think it’s also important for you to know that despite whatever a person’s patterns are, I still witness more acceptances after a herpes disclosure than rejections.
 There is genuine hope—herpes does not have to stand in the way unless you allow it to.
-If rejection does occur, we work on preparing you so that your self‑esteem is more likely to stay intact.

 Final Thought & Invitation

 Healing from a herpes diagnosis is less about the diagnosis and more about reclaiming your voice, your worth, and your narrative.
 By confronting shame, untangling old relational patterns and beliefs, and embracing the strengths you already possess, you can move back into dating and intimacy with renewed confidence.
 This isn’t to say that therapy is easy or that it fixes everything perfectly.
 Therapy is hard work and life is not without challenges.
-But my hope is that in our work together, you can become more effective at navigating them and be able to have more of what you want from life.
+But my hope is that in our work together, you can become more effective at navigating these challenges and be able to have more of what you want from life.

-If you’re navigating this journey and would like personalized support, I invite you to schedule a confidential phone consultation or explore resources on my website.
+If you’re on this journey and would like personalized support, I invite you to schedule a confidential phone consultation or explore resources on my website.
 Together we can transform a diagnosis into a catalyst for deeper self‑respect and richer connections.

 I see clients in person in New York City, and also offer virtual therapy for clients in Florida and California.